How To Wholesale Real Estate In Montana: Step-by-Step (2025)

 7. Assign The Contract To Cash Buyer

-Again, you may want to obtain an attorney to help you with your first assignment of contract because you need to have full assurance that the paperwork protects your interests.
+Again, you may want to obtain an attorney to help you with your first contract assignment because you need to have full assurance that the paperwork protects your interests.
 You can also get wholesale real estate templates online for the state of Montana, which will make drawing up your assignment of contract easier.
-Additionally, check with your local government to make sure your contract is complying with all of the state, city, and county regulations.
+Additionally, check with your local government to make sure your contract complies with all of the state, city, and county regulations.

 8. Close The Deal And Collect Your Assignment Fee